ogghst/grownode/docs/reference.md

 GrowNode is based on the ESP32 microprocessor, and is developed on top of the [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/) Development Framework.
 This allows one to directly access to the ESP32 functionalities and the real-time operating system (RTOS).

+In order to mantain a coherent code style and ease the access of all ESP-IDF functionalities, GrowNode is written in pure C, although a C++ version could be done in next future.

 ## Basic Concepts

 The highest level structure on a GrowNode system is the board itself.
 Every solution you want to build is basically a combination of: